Your Ad Here

 Crossing the Keddie Wye.
 There was a BNSF freight waiting for us to clear and would follow us west.

-A railfan practicing his skills caught our train on the Keddie Wye.
-We passed through the tunnel across the bridge where a group of photographers including Chris caught us into another tunnel then the view of the Highway 70 and Hi Line Bridges.
+A railfan who was practicing his photographic skills caught our train on the Keddie Wye.
+We passed through the tunnel across the bridge where a group of photographers, including Chris, caught us.
+Then, after passing through another tunnel, we came upon the view of Highway 70 and the Hi Line Bridges.
 Randy and I decided to ride in the Great Dome as they were doing a 30 minute rotation of seats.
 At Paxton there was another BNSF eastbound waiting for us and the BNSF westbound behind us.
-Chris caught our train at Virgilia and then we watched for him to join the chase on the very wet and slick Highway 70.
+Chris caught our train at Virgilia and then we watched for him to join the chase on a very wet and slick Highway 70.

 I left the Great Dome and returned to the vestibule for pictures as we continued down the Feather River Canyon.
-We went into the siding at Camp Rodgers for the UP 4484 East.
-We had the head end crew come back to get their box lunches while we waited for the UP 9950 East to come by.
+We went into the siding at Camp Rodgers for UP 4484 East.
+The head-end crew come back to get their box lunches while we waited for UP 9950 East to pass.

 A Bald Eagle perched on a tree enjoying the view of the Feather River Express.